The Quiller Memorandum: Plot

-Quiller wakes up beside Berlin's Spree River.
+Quiller comes round beside Berlin's Spree River.
 He steals a taxi, evades a pursuing vehicle and books himself into a squalid hotel.
-He calls Inge and arranges to meet.
-He first meets with Pol, who explains that each side is trying to discover and annihilate the other's base.

-Quiller admits to Inge that he is an "investigator" on the trail of neo-Nazis.
+He calls Inge from there and arranges to meet her that evening at her flat.
+There he admits to her that he is really an "investigator" on the trail of neo-Nazis.
 After they have sex, she unexpectedly reveals that a friend was formerly involved with neo-Nazis and might know the location of Phoenix's HQ.
-The friend proves to be Hassler, who is now much more friendly.
-Hassler drives them to meet an old contact he says knows a lot more, who turns out to be Inge's headmistress.
-She claims she turned in the teacher from the article, and points out the dilapidated Phoenix mansion.
+The friend proves to be the swimming pool attendant, Hassler, who drives them to meet an old contact that he says knows a lot more.
+This turns out to be Inge's headmistress, who claims she turned in the teacher from the article and points out the dilapidated Phoenix mansion.

-When Quiller decides to investigate the building, Inge says she will wait for him, while Hassler and the headmistress leave one of their cars for them.
-Inge tells him she loves him, and he tells her a phone number to call if he is not back in 20 minutes.

-Quiller enters the mansion and is confronted by Phoenix thugs.
-Oktober reveals they are moving base the next day and that they have captured Inge.
-Oktober demands Quiller reveal the Secret Intelligence Service (SIS) base by dawn or Inge will be killed.
-Quiller is released.
-He walks down the same street where Jones was shot, but finds he is followed by Oktober's men.
-After being prevented from using a phone, Quiller makes a run for an elevated train, and thinking he has managed to shake off Oktober's men, exits the other side of the elevated station only to run into them again.
+Quiller decides to enter the building, while Hassler and the headmistress leave one of their cars for him and Inge.
+But while he investigates, Quiller is confronted by Phoenix thugs.
+Oktober reveals they are moving base the next day and then that they have captured Inge.
+Quiller must reveal where his base is by dawn or Inge will be killed.

-Quiller then returns to his hotel, followed by the men who remain outside.
-He notices the concierge is seated where he can see anyone leaving.
-Quiller slips out though a side door to the small garage yard where his car is kept.
-He finds that a bomb has been strapped underneath and sets it on the bonnet of the car so it will slowly slide and fall off due to vibration from the running engine.
+Allowed outside to think about it, Quiller finds he is being followed down the street by Oktober's men.
+After failing to shake them off, Quiller returns to his hotel, but then slips out though a side door to the small garage yard where his car is kept.
+He finds that a bomb has been strapped underneath and sets it on the bonnet of the car so that it will slowly slide and fall off due to vibration from the running engine.
 He manages to get over the wall of his garage stall as well as the adjoining one and then outside to the side of the building before detonation.
-He is shielded behind the building when the bomb explodes.
 The thugs believe him dead when they see the burning wreckage.

-Quiller reaches Pol's secret office in Berlin, one of the top floors in the newly built Europa-Center, the tallest building in the city, and gives them the location of the building where he met Oktober.
-Pol dispatches a team to Phoenix's HQ, which successfully captures all of Phoenix's members.
-Quiller is surprised to learn that no women were found.
+When Quiller reaches Pol's secret office in Berlin, he gives Pol the location of the building where he met Oktober.
+Pol dispatches a team to Phoenix's HQ, which successfully captures the neo-Nazis there, but there is no report of a woman being discovered.